bellhyve/ngbuddy/README.md

 Features:
 * Create "public" bridges, linked to a real interface.
 * Create "private" bridges, linekd to a Netgraph eiface node.
-* Simplify creating and destroying additional eiface nodes, e.g., for use in VNET jails.
+* Create and destroy additional bridges and eiface nodes, e.g., for use in VNET jails.
 * Configure vm-bhyve 1.5+ for use with the bridges.

 This tool is inspired by [jng](https://github.com/freebsd/freebsd-src/blob/main/share/examples/jails/jng) and [the Netgraph article by Klara Systems](https://klarasystems.com/articles/using-netgraph-for-freebsds-bhyve-networking/).